-- Plans include all of the local planning policies for the district's area and identifies how land is used, determining what will be built and where.
+- 3.2 Every local planning authority in England is required to prepare a Local Plan.
+Local Plans include all of the local planning policies for the district's area and identifies how land is used, determining what will be built and where.
 Babergh District Council is currently working with Mid Suffolk on replacing the existing local plan policies by producing a Joint Local Plan for the area known as the Babergh Mid Suffolk Joint Local Plan (BMSJLP) which has a plan period that looks to 2037.
 Part 1 of the BMSJLP was adopted in November 2023.
 Work has begun on Part 2 and a Call for Sites was made in January 2024.
 The BMSJLP, along with any Neighbourhood Plan, provides the basis for determining planning applications and future development in the local area and should be consistent with the National Planning Policy Framework. - 3.3 Development is defined as 'the carrying out of building, engineering, mining or other operations in, on, over or under land, or the making of any material change in the use of any buildings or other land'.
 Section 38 of the Planning and Compulsory Purchase Act 2004 emphasises that the planning system continues to be a 'plan-led' system and restates the requirement that 'determination must be made in accordance with the Plan unless material considerations indicate otherwise'. - 3.4 The Edwardstone Neighbourhood Plan once 'made' (adopted) will form part of the statutory Development Plan for the area and future planning applications for new development will be determined using its policies. - 3.5 Currently, the statutory development plan for the area consists of the BMSJLP, any relevant saved policies from the Babergh Core Strategy adopted in 2014 and the Babergh Local Plan adopted in 2006.
-In addition, Suffolk County Council is the
+The Plan period for the Core Strategy runs to